YahooArchive/mojito-shaker/docs/shaker_example.rst

            /blue/
               some-blue.css

-The names of the files doesn't matter.
+Note: the name of the files doesn't matter.
 Only the folder structure is important.

-.. note:: Remember that here we are using the folder structure convention for the assets.
-Shaker also allows you to configure your assets anywhere, but then you will need to create a ``shaker.json`` file specifying you own convention (See the appropriate section).
-It's important to emphasize that in the future, Shaker will probably support another ways to setup your assets.

 HTMLFrame mojit
 ---------------

-Mojito uses an "HTMLFrame" to create the skeleton of the HTML and to embedded all your executed mojits ( See `Using HTML Frame Mojit <http://developer.yahoo.com/cocktails/mojito/docs/code_exs/htmlframe_view.html>`_)
-Shaker will need to be executed within this HTMLFrame, so basically we create a copy of the original HTMLFrame and add the little pieces we need:
+Mojito uses an "HTMLFrame" to create the skeleton of the HTML document and to embed all your executed mojits ( See `Using HTML Frame Mojit <http://developer.yahoo.com/cocktails/mojito/docs/code_exs/htmlframe_view.html>`_) Shaker will need to be executed within this HTMLFrame, so basically we create a copy of the original HTMLFrame and add the little pieces we need:

 **ShakerHTMLFrame controller.server.js**